glennraya/xendivel/README.md

 These will be published under `/resources/js/vendor/xendivel/Checkout.tsx` for React+TypeScript or  `/resources/js/vendor/xendivel/Checkout.jsx` for plain ReactJS.

+> [!IMPORTANT]
-> IMPORTANT: After publishing either one of these templates, please make sure you filled up the `public key` section on these React templates.
+> After publishing either one of these templates, please make sure you filled up the `public key` section on these React templates.
 Since this is a public key, it's perfectly safe to publish it directly on your templates.

 ```javascript
 // Set your 'public' key here.